sassoftware/sas-container-recipes/README.md

         <img src="https://img.shields.io/github/release/sassoftware/sas-container-recipes.svg?&colorA=0b5788&colorB=0b5788&style=for-the-badge&" alt="Latest Release"/></a>
 or `git clone git@github.com:sassoftware/sas-container-recipes.git`

 3. Choose your flavor and follow the recipe to build, test, and deploy your container(s).
-For specific details and pre-build options see the [GitHub Project Wiki Page](https://github.com/sassoftware/sas-container-recipes/wiki).

     a.
 If you are looking for an environment tailored towards individual data scientists and developers, you will be interested in a [SAS programming-only deployment running on a Single Container](https://github.com/sassoftware/sas-container-recipes#for-a-single-user-sas-viya-programming-only-deployment-running-on-a-single-container).